shermanloan/scejson-doc/doc/appendix-history.md

   exceeded.
 * In the [Loan](module-loan.md) module documentation, drop code 87 has been added to the ``Drop Codes and Reasons'' table.
+* A new `EndBal` request field has been added to the [Loan](module-loan.md) module, which allows for loans to be computed with a specified ending balance greater than zero.
+Please see the documentation covering this new element in the for more information.

 ## Release 2023-04-0
 * The [Account](module-account.md) module has been made available in this